sbeltran-dev/university-exercises/README.md

 # university-exercises
-Collection of programming exercises and homework from my university courses | Java, Python, C.
+Collection of programming exercises and homework from my university courses | Java, Python.